daddinuz/traits/README.md

 Traits is an assertion library written in C99.
-It's an header only library so you just have to include `traits.h` in your code and your ready for bugs hunting.
+It's an header only library so you just have to include `traits.h` in your code and you are ready for bugs hunting.

 ## Assertion Summary